 If you enjoyed these keto brownies, here are some more low-carb desserts with chocolate in them.
 They are rich and low in carbs!

-- Keto Hazelnut Chocolate Candy Balls taste like Nutella, but with only 2g net carbs in each one.
+- Keto Hazelnut Chocolate Candy Balls taste like Nutella, but with only 2 grams of net carbs in each one.

 - Easy Oreo Chaffles taste just like the shortbread cookies, but with a low-carb white stuff filling.